 When they appeared in court again, February received a fine; apparently, he had made a very good speech and impressed the magistrate.
 The magistrate said that because of his youth he had to pay the cost of cleaning the slogans, which they had painted.

 April remained in prison for another two months awaiting trial until early in 1964 when he was formally charged.
-By this time some of the ANC people, who were at the Mamre camp, had already left the country.
+By this time some of the ANC people, who were at the Mamre camp,he left the country in the early 1964 with Basil February to join MK.

 After a few days hiding at various places in Johannesburg, they were driven to Zeerust.
 Since none of them had passports, they travelled by bus to Mopane and then walked the rest of the way across the border, in darkness, to Lobatse, Bechuanaland (now Botswana).